Surgery & Smoking

 The good news is that quitting even a day or two before surgery — and staying quit afterwards — can help your body heal better.
-Having surgery is a great opportunity to quit.
+Having surgery is a great reason to quit.
 The information and support here on EX can improve your chance of success.

-There is no down-side to quitting before surgery.
+Many people use their surgery as a good time to quit.
+And, there’s no down-side to quitting before surgery.
 Quitting before surgery makes a difference in your body's ability to heal, even if it is only a day or two before.

+There are lots of ways to go about quitting.
 You have the best chance of quitting if you use medications and create a plan to change your smoking behavior.
 Social support can also improve your chance of success, whether that is family members and friends, or the EX Community.

 You can also learn more about quitting around your surgery by watching this video from Mayo Clinic.